KPR-MAN/Adb-Helper/README.md

 # ADB Helper Script 📱💻

 This project provides an easy-to-use PowerShell script that interacts with Android Debug Bridge (ADB) to manage and control Android devices.
 The script includes various commands to simplify tasks like installing/uninstalling APKs, managing device connections, and rebooting Android devices.
-It is provided in two versions: as a script and as a converted executable (.exe).

 ## Screenshots :
 ![image](https://github.com/user-attachments/assets/42428cc9-cfa2-4a89-a36c-1b6098c264eb)